eclab/grains/dave/README.md

 - The Pots do not do anything (if you can think of something useful they could do, let me know).

+### INTERNAL TRIGGERS MODE
+This is basically the same thing as USB TRIGGERS MODE except that the MIDI input is not via USB but via a local MIDI socket, such as from a Wonkystuff MB/1.
+There are only three trigger notes: Middle C (60), D (62), and E (64), but you can change them if you needed to for some reason by modifying the *first three* values in the "triggerNotes" variable below: it holds the MIDI pitch values for each of the three/four notes used by the INTERNAL TRIGGERS and by USB TRIGGERS modes.

+- AUDIO OUT outputs trigger 1 (Middle C)
+- IN 3 outputs trigger 2 (D)
+- AUDIO IN outputs trigger 3 (E)
+- DIGITAL OUT takes MIDI IN
+- The Pots do not do anything (if you can think of something useful they could do, let me know).

 ### NOTE GENERATOR MODE.
 This only produces MIDI: you could use it to trigger a WonkyStuff MCO/4
 from a regular setup without USB.
 It takes a pitch CV and a gate in and generates a note for the MCO/4, and it can also still produce the THREE output CCs, but one of them is now